fennel-ai/client/docs/pages/api-reference/client.md

 **Arguments:**

 * `output_feature_list: List[Union[Feature, Featureset]]`: list of features (written as fully qualified name of a feature along with the featureset) that should be extracted.
-Can also take featurset objects as input, in which case all features in the featureset are extracted.
+Can also take featureset objects as input, in which case all features in the featureset are extracted.
 * `input_feature_list: List[Union[Feature, Featureset]]` : list of features/featuresets for which values are known
 * `input_df: Dataframe`: a pandas dataframe object that contains the values of all features in the input feature list.
 Each row of the dataframe can be thought of as one entity for which features are desired.
 * `log: bool` - boolean which indicates if the extracted features should also be logged (for log-and-wait approach to training data generation).
 Default is False